 This article first appeared in the Postmodern Realities column of the Christian Research Journal, volume 41, number 3 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information about the Christian Research Journal please click here.

 Facebook, Twitter, Instagram, Snapchat — as the ubiquity of social media expands, we are drawn, whether unwittingly or not, into their orbit; a relentless cycle demanding as much of our time, energy, and attention we choose to offer.
 For human beings who are created in the image of our triune creator and share His characteristic impulse toward relationship, social media provides an avenue for both knowing and being known — for community.
 Whether it’s finding a niche Facebook group for a particular hobby or life experience, connecting with people otherwise unknown via Twitter, or watching distant friends raise their family on Instagram, each provides opportunities to create long-lasting community.

 Yet a growing number of people, both Christian and non-Christian alike, are increasingly wary about social media’s promise of providing a meaningful community.
 How many followers of those Internet-famous celebrities know how they take their coffee?
 We can amass any number of fans and followers who will favorite, retweet, and share our every post and yet remain utterly alone and isolated in the process.
 The internet, and social media in particular, sing a siren-song of a pseudo-Gnosticism; its sweet refrain tells us we need not be limited by the locality of our human bodies.
 We can be everywhere and know everyone…and they can, in turn, know us.
 But while being human means being made for community, it also means being limited, finite, and placed, in fact, in the locality of the human body — we are not omnipresent nor omnipotent.
 So while social media makes it very difficult to be alone, it also can make us desperately lonely.